eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 The coma model of Approval Top-2 had a harder time.
 For mild and moderate friction, a gap of 0 was in the 95% confidence interval, but for heavy friction, the gap was significantly positive.

 Perhaps the most sobering statistic is how solid groggy Plurality Top-2 was in VSE compared to STAR under the sweeps and scenarios (with the Clear-eyed variant being even further).
-Despite Plurality Top-2 having completely mediocre VSE in the ideal case, it stays robust compared to all other single-round systems.
+Despite Plurality Top-2 having completely mediocre VSE in the ideal case, it stays robust compared to all other single-round systems<d-footnote>Technically, Plurality Top-2 is the exact system being used in California right now, including for that 61 candidate Gubernatorial race.</d-footnote>.

 I would never advocate for Plurality Top-2, but this model seems to highlight that the potential corrective mechanism of a delayed runoff can somewhat salvage even the worst primary elections, when ignorance decimates the accuracy of the "more accurate" single-round system used.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="vse-joint" %}